 Review the EOI application to make sure you've left nothing blank.
 Missing information will slow down the processing of your application.

-If you submit your EOI online, Minnesota Life's real-time underwriting response will let you know immediately if you have been approved or if further underwriting is required and what to expect next.
-If you send your application via mail or fax, you will hear from Minnesota Life within two weeks.
-Minnesota Life will notify you and ERS of the approval or denial of your Optional/Dependent Term Life Insurance and/or short- or long-term disability insurance.
-(Minnesota Life will not share your medical history information, which is confidential, with ERS.)
+If you submit your EOI online, Securian's real-time underwriting response will let you know immediately if you have been approved or if further underwriting is required and what to expect next.
+If you send your application via mail or fax, you will hear from Securian within two weeks.
+Securian will notify you and ERS of the approval or denial of your Optional/Dependent Term Life Insurance and/or short- or long-term disability insurance.
+(Securian will not share your medical history information, which is confidential, with ERS.)
 ERS will enter your information into the system.
 If you've been approved, your coverage will start the first of the month after notification.

 You do not need to file a claim if you:

 Claims for services received by a non-network provider may need to be filed by you depending on the provider's billing practices.

 Note: An EOB is a not a bill.